What is an Enum in Rails?

 Consistency: Prevents invalid states by limiting possible values.

 Let’s take an example of an e-commerce system where an Order can have statuses such as "pending", "shipped", "delivered", and "cancelled".
-Instead of storing these as strings, we define them as Enums.
+Instead of storing these as booleans, we define them as Enums (either as integers or as strings).

 class Order < ApplicationRecord